Crystal-SDS/controller/doc/api_specification_filters.md

 ## Upload a Dependency Data

 An application can upload a Dependency data by issuing an HTTP PUT request.
-The application needs to provide the dependency data like  a QueryDicct with a single key 'file' containing the upload file.
+The application needs to provide the dependency data like a QueryDict with a single key "file" containing the upload file.
 **media_type:** `multipart/form-data`